simme/services_oop/README_NEW.markdown

 -------------------
 Services_oop let's you create a resource as a class with describing comments instead of a gigantic associative array.

-If you are familiar with phpDoc or Doxygen it should be fairly ease to get started.
+If you are familiar with phpDoc or Doxygen it should be fairly easy to get started.

 How it works
 ------------
-By using reflection, services_oop can inspect your class and it comments by using the data it finds it constructs a resource for you.
+By using reflection, services_oop can inspect your class and its comments by using the data it finds it constructs a resource for you.

 You do not need to worry about performance, this stuff is cached pretty hard.